Going Long, Very Long—with Dede Griesbauer

 EK 03:56

-yeah, but DD you’ve got like some serious pedigree and caliber in the sport.
-So DD has been a professional athlete.
-She’s been racing for nearly 20 years an Ironman 70.3 And Stanford swimmer, three time Ironman champion finished in the top 10 at Kona twice, so three times.
-Three times.
-I’m sorry, I just knocked one.
-Didn’t you on the resume?
-So yeah, this is this is quite a caliber of athlete we’re talking about here.
-And you’ve also done some 12 hour races to rate to about I know you
+Yeah, but Dede, you’ve got like some serious pedigree and caliber in the sport.
+So Dede has been a professional athlete for – she’s been racing for nearly 20 years, and Ironman 70.3, and your Stanford swimmer, three time Ironman champion, finished in the top 10 at Kona twice, so –

 Dede Griesbauer 04:23

-did that.
-12 hour time trial world championship back in 2016.
-Yeah, yeah.
-Cycling things.
 Oh, yeah.
 You gotta dig a little.
-You gotta take a little you gotta want it.
+You gotta dig a little, you gotta want it.
 But yeah, they’re out there.
-There’s a whole community of us. nutters out there.
-I am so
+There’s a whole community of us nutters out there.

 Rob Pickels 04:37